caiminkeavney/Optical_Detectors_Assignment/README.md

 ## Using the Script
 Ensure that the script is in the same directory as the DATA directory, which contains within it the sub-directories for each filter.

 The script takes no arguments, so 'python hst.py' should return the results when run in the command line.
 Ignore warning regarding covariance fitting.
-The runtime for the script should be in the region of 1 minute.
+The runtime for the script should be less than 1 minute.

 ## Processes